Melaka F.C.: Grounds

 Melaka FC plays at Hang Jebat Stadium.
 The capacity of the stadium is 40,000.
 The club has previously been using the Hang Tuah Stadium as their home ground in 2023.
-It was still used as a training ground and home venue for development and youth squad, which has mostly competed in the Piala Presiden and the Piala Belia.
+It was still used as a training ground and home venue for Melaka FA development and youth squad, which has mostly competed in the Piala Presiden and the Piala Belia.